FireFoxAssassin/examplebot/README.md

 # DiscordJs Example Bot
 A DiscordJs Example Bot to help you create Discord Bots!

+## Directory Information
+There are two directories for the bots:
+- Single File
+- Cmd Handler (Work In Progress)

+The "Single File" bot is pretty self-explanatory.
+It's a bot that runs on one file.
+Recommended for beginners to programming or specifically to bot making.
+The "Cmd Handler" bot is more complex.
+It's a bot that has it's commands separated into different files.
+Recommended for more experienced programmers.

 ## Help
 **How do I make a bot avatar/How do I get my Token?**